15 Reasons Why Your Business Absolutely Needs SEO

-This year, the need for SEO rose to an all-time high.
-As consumers shifted en masse to online, even the most traditional business realized that they need to accelerate the shift to digital.
+Brands that execute an organic strategy the right way are standing out early and often – and it’s more important now than ever, thanks to the emergence of AI and other technological innovations.

+Blend those emerging technologies with the tumultuous few years that made up the COVID pandemic – where millions of consumers were pushed online to do their business, make purchases, and stay entertained – and you can begin to scratch the surface of SEO’s importance in marketing’s modern-day ecosystem.

-SEO is the most viable and cost-effective way to both understand and reach customers in key moments that matter.
+SEO is the most viable, sustainable, and cost-effective way to both understand and reach your customers in key moments that matter.

-Many brands and businesses know (or think they know) that they need SEO for their digital properties, and the benefits they will get from the SEO work being implemented on their behalf.
+Doing so not only helps build trust while educating the masses – it also establishes an organic footprint that transcends multiple marketing channels with measurable impact.

-SEO will certainly improve a website’s overall searchability and visibility, but what other real value does it offer?
+But while it will certainly improve a website’s overall searchability and visibility, what other real value does SEO offer for brands willing to commit to legitimate recurring or project-based SEO engagements?

+And why does SEO continue to grow into a necessity rather than a luxury?

-These 15 reasons should offer some clarity, regardless of the industry or business size, as to why businesses need SEO to take their brand to the next level.
+Here are 15 reasons why businesses need SEO to take their brand to the next level – regardless of the industry or business size.

-1. Organic Search is Most Often the Primary Source of Website Traffic
+1. Organic Search Is Most Often The Primary Source Of Website Traffic

-Organic search is a massive part of most businesses’ website performance and a critical component of the buyer funnel and ultimately getting users to complete a conversion or engagement.
+Organic search is a massive part of most businesses’ website performance and a critical component of the buyer funnel, ultimately getting users to complete a conversion or engagement.

-As marketers know, Google owns a significantly larger portion of the search market than competitors like Yahoo, Bing, Baidu, Yandex, DuckDuckGo, and many, many others.
+Google owns a significantly larger portion of the search market than competitors like Yahoo, Bing, Baidu, Yandex, DuckDuckGo, and many others.

 That’s not to say that all search engines don’t contribute to a brand’s visibility – they do.
 It’s just that Google owns a considerable portion of the overall search market.

-Nevertheless, it’s a clear-cut leader, and thus its guidelines are important to follow.
+Thus, its guidelines are important to follow.

 But the remaining part of the market owned by other engines is valuable to brands, too.
-This is especially true for brands in niche verticals where voice, visual and vertical search engines play an essential role.
+This is especially true for brands in niche verticals where voice, visual, and vertical search engines play an essential role.

-Google, being the most visited website in the world (and specifically in the United States), also happens to be the most popular email provider globally with more than 1 billion users.
+Google, being the most visited website in the world (and specifically in the United States), also happens to be one of the most popular email providers in the world.

-YouTube is the second biggest search engine and over 2 billion people access it at least once a month.
+YouTube is the second most-used search engine, with at least 2.5 billion people accessing it at least once a month, or 122 million people daily.

 We know that a clear majority of the world with access to the internet is visiting Google at least once a day to get information.